Dear ILCA Community,

 - Operation of airport: Since 13 August 2019, the airport authority has taken additional measures to prevent protests from interfering the daily operations.
 In particular, only passengers with valid tickets or boarding passes are allowed to enter the airport, which is an extremely effective measure.

 - Traffic arrangement: While public transport is in operation most of the time, we recommend you taking taxi from the airport to your residing hotel to minimize disturbance in case of protest events in downtown.
 If you stay at the Hyatt Regency Shatin Hotel, the taxi fare is approximately HKD 300 (~USD 40) from the airport and the travel time is around 45 minutes.
-We are going to reimburse the taxi fare for overseas attendees, and our conference secretariat will later email each registered overseas participant about the detailed arrangement.
+If you find any problems to get to your residing hotel, you can contact us on whatsapp or phone (will be available from 15 November to 17 November, and the contact number will be provided later).
+We will help you to arrange the airport transfers on that day.

 - Safety of venue: The event will take place in the campus of The Chinese University of Hong Kong, which is a private area.
 To get access to the venue from the Hyatt Regency Shatin Hotel, we have arranged shuttle service in the morning and at the end of the event on both 16 and 17 November 2019.
 You can also choose to take a leisure walk from the hotel to the venue (distance 650meters and 8-minute according to Google maps: https://goo.gl/maps/kjaAXPwQu1eTAyJz8